MCreator/MCreator/plugins/mcreator-localization/help/default/entity/model_layer_hurt_animation.md

-If checked, this layer will display the animation when the entity is hurt.
+Unless checked, this layer will display the animation when the entity is hurt.